 UN Resident Coordinator in Belarus Sanaka Samarasinha and U.S. Charge d'Affaires Scott Rauland today visited the Military Cemetery in Minsk to pay tribute to Ruth Waller, one of the first UN staff members who lost their lives in service to humanity.
 Ruth Waller came to Minsk in 1946 to work for the United Nations Relief and Rehabilitation Administration (UNRRA) to facilitate, coordinate, and provide international assistance to help Belarus recover.

-Belarus to Mark the First Ever World Day against Trafficking in Persons 29 July 2014
+Belarus Marked the First Ever World Day against Trafficking in Persons 29 July 2014

-On July 30 the cinema Pobeda will show two thematic films marking the World Day against Trafficking in Persons.The screening is a joint event organized by the Office of the United Nations (UN) Resident Coordinator in Belarus and the Ministry of Foreign Affairs of the Republic of Belarus.
+On July 30 two thematic films within the World Day against Trafficking in Persons were screened in Pobeda cinema.It was organized by the Office of the United Nations (UN) Resident Coordinator in Belarus and the Ministry of Foreign Affairs of the Republic of Belarus.

 United Nations Task Force on NCDs Finds Cause for both Concern and Optimism in Belarus 26 July 2014

 A Joint Mission of the United Nations Inter–Agency Task Force on the Prevention and Control of Noncommunicable Diseases (NCDs) visited Belarus for the first time on 14 – 18 July 2014.
 The mission made several recommendations for further strengthening of Government action, but also reported that by seizing this opportunity Belarus has the potential to become an exemplary case in multisectoral action for the prevention of NCDs in Eurasia.

 Secretary-General's Message for the International Day against Nuclear Tests 28 August 2014